How many times did you start a diet, only to quit after a few days?

 There are several things you need to do, so you can finish what you start.

-- Think over and again about what you read here, until you realize how important self-discipline is.
+- Think over and again about what you have read here, until you realize how important self-discipline is.

 - Start with very small projects, or simple, daily tasks that do not require too much time and effort, so as to gain confidence.
 This will also help you overcome laziness, if you are guilty of it.